michaelStettler/BVS/README.md

 >Zhaoping, L., & Li, Z. (2014).
 Understanding vision: theory, models, and data.
 Oxford University Press, USA.

+See reports: "BottomUpSaliency_layer" for main results on this part.

 An implementation of the norm base mechanism (models.NormBase.py):

 >Giese, M. A., & Leopold, D. A. (2005).
 Physiologically inspired neural model for the encoding of face spaces.
 Neurocomputing, 65, 93-101